nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: [all coming soon]

-   * `list` : Shows all the items inside the address book.
+   * `list` : Shows all the items inside the module tracker.

-   * `add lecture CS2103T /date Friday 10am ` : Adds a lecture named `CS2103T` to the Address Book.
+   * `add n/CS2103T t/Tutorial e/Wednesday 10-11am a/COM1-0210` : Adds a lecture named `CS2103T` with `Tutorial` on `Wednesday 10-11am` at `COM1-0210` to the Module Tracker.

    * `delete 3` : Deletes the 3rd item shown in the current list.

-   * `edit 1 m/CS2103T i/Tutorial d/22 Feb 2023` : Edits the module name, item type and date of the 1st item to be CS2103T, Tutorial and 22 Fev 2022 respectively.
+   * `edit 1 n/CS2101 t/Tutorial` : Edits the module name, item type and date of the 1st item to be `CS2101` and `Tutorial` respectively.

 <!--    * `clear` : Deletes all items.